-Consults are an important part of surgical training and are to be done in a timely manner.
-The resident is responsible for all consults on the day he/she is listed on the call schedule.
+Consults are an important part of surgical training and are to be completed (seen and staffed) in a timely manner.
+The resident "on call" or on the service is responsible for all consults received during that time frame.

 Medical Records: